matloff/TidyverseSkeptic/README.md

 > assignment completed entirely with base R syntax (in a class where
 > tidyverse is being used) could signal a student who is less engaged with
 > the overall learning materials for the course.

+(This passage is not in the final published version.)

 Consider the following simple example:  Say we wish to add to the **mtcars** data a column consisting of the horsepower-to-weight ratio.